Communist Party of Vietnam: Ideology

 Vietnam is a socialist republic with a one-party system led by the Communist Party.
 The CPV espouses Marxism–Leninism and Ho Chi Minh Thought, the ideologies of Ho Chi Minh.

 The two ideologies serve as guidance for the activities of the party and state.
 According to the Constitution, Vietnam is in a period of transition to socialism.
 Marxism–Leninism was introduced to Vietnam in the 1920s and 1930s, and Vietnamese culture has been led under the banners of patriotism and Marxism–Leninism.

 Ho Chi Minh's beliefs were not systematized during his life, nor did this occur quickly following his death.
-Trường Chinh's 1973 biography of Hồ emphasized his revolutionary policies.
-The thoughts of Hồ were systematized in 1989 under the leadership of Nguyễn Văn Linh.
+Trường Chinh's 1973 biography of Ho Chi Minh emphasized his revolutionary policies.
+The thoughts of Ho Chi Minh were systematized in 1989 under the leadership of Nguyễn Văn Linh.
 Ho Chi Minh Thought and Marxism–Leninism became the official ideologies of the CPV and the state in 1991.

 The CPV's claim to legitimacy was retained after the collapse of communism elsewhere in 1989 and the dissolution of the Soviet Union in 1991 by its commitment to the thoughts of Ho Chi Minh, according to Sophie Quinn-Judge.
 According to Pierre Brocheux, the current state ideology is Ho Chi Minh Thought, with Marxism–Leninism playing a secondary role.

 Some claim that Ho Chi Minh Thought is used as a veil for a party leadership that has stopped believing in communism, but others rule this out on the basis that Ho Chi Minh was an avid supporter of Vladimir Lenin and the dictatorship of the proletariat.
 Still others see Ho Chi Minh Thought as a political umbrella term whose main function is to introduce non-socialist ideas and policies without challenging socialist legality.

 Marxism–Leninism has lost its ideological stronghold in Vietnamese politics since the introduction of a mixed economy in the late 1980s and 1990s.
 Because of the Đổi Mới reforms, the party could not base its rule on defending only the workers and the peasants, which was officially referred to as the "working class-peasant alliance".

 In the constitution introduced in 1992, the State represented the "workers, peasants and intellectuals".
 In recent years, the party has stopped representing a specific class, but instead the "interests of the entire people", which includes entrepreneurs.
 The final class barrier was removed in 2006, when party members were allowed to engage in private activities.

-In the face of de-emphasising the role of Marxism–Leninism, the party has acquired a broader ideology, laying more emphasis on nationalism, developmentalism and becoming the protector of tradition.
-Minh himself stated that what originally attracted him to Communism was not its doctrines, which he did not at that time understand, but the simple fact that the Communists supported the independence of countries like Vietnam.
+In the face of de-emphazising the role of Marxism–Leninism, the party has acquired a broader ideology, laying more emphasis on nationalism, developmentalism and becoming the protector of tradition.
+Ho Chi Minh himself stated that what originally attracted him to communism was not its doctrines, which he did not at that time understand, but the simple fact that the communists revolutionaries supported the independence of colonies like French Indochina.